Find Grad Schools

 148 Yearly Graduations

-DeVry University - Illinois comes in at #11 on our list of the most popular colleges offering master's degrees in HR.
+DeVry University - Illinois comes in at #11 on our list of the most popular colleges offering master's degrees in hr.
 Roughly 20,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $14,392 per year, while in-state graduate students, on average, pay $17,072 per year.
-The HR program at DeVry University - Illinois awarded 148 master's degrees during the 2020-2021 school year.
-Of these students, 80% were women and 52% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 148 people received their master's degree in hr from DeVry University - Illinois.
+Around 53% of these students were from an underrepresented racial-ethnic group, and 74% were women.

 #12